-- 'Secondary' headaches: these are headaches which are direct effects of more severe conditions such as brain tumours.
+Secondary headaches: these are headaches which are direct effects of more severe conditions such as brain tumors or disease.
 Although a person in such a tragic circumstance would likely be suffering intense stress during such an ordeal, stress is not thought to be a primary factor in these types of head pain.

 Stress & Headaches

 People often blame their headaches on stress, but there is no official headache classification of "stress headaches."
 However, stress certainly plays a role in making any headache worse.
 Headaches are more likely to occur when you're feeling stressed.
 Stress is a common trigger of tension-type headaches and migraine, and can trigger other types of headaches or cause them to get worse.

 For example, while stress is considered to be caused by major events in a person's life (planning a wedding, changing careers, giving birth), it is not these types of events that cause tension headaches.
 All of these are long-term incidents which can be addressed over a lengthy timeline.
 Instead, it is more likely to be the every-day irritations which cause the type of stress that subsequently triggers tension headaches; sitting in traffic, enduring irritating noises, hectic workdays, losing your keys, etc.

 What Can I Do To Help With My Headaches?

 If your headaches are only suffered for short periods of time and crop-up during times of exhaustion, they are likely stress-related and can be addressed as such.
 As simple as it may seem, relaxation techniques such as regular exercise, proper diet, drinking plenty of water, getting enough sleep, and taking regular breaks can address these types of headaches relatively quickly.